 "While you're waiting for more workers to come to the city, there are a few things you can do to help alleviate the problems caused by the shortage.
 You can always demolish buildings that the city doesn't really need.
+Raising wages will compel more people to work, which will reduce your worker shortage.
 You can also adjust your work force allocation by clicking on the Magnifying Glass on the Industry Tab.